 According to the National Weather Service, a blizzard is defined as a winter storm with heavy snow or blowing snow that reduces visibility to ¼ mile or less for three hours or longer and winds of 35 mph or more.
 There are no temperature requirements, although bitter cold temperatures often accompany blizzards.

-Blizzard warnings are typically issued after a winter storm watch, however, a winter storm warning can be upgraded to a blizzard warning if blizzard criteria are expected to be met during the storm.
+Blizzard warnings are typically issued after a winter storm watch.
+However, a winter storm warning can be upgraded to a blizzard warning if blizzard criteria is met during the storm.

 Similar to a blizzard in many ways, ground blizzards are a distinct sub-category of blizzards that are caused by strong winds lifting loose snow or ice on the ground into the air.
 Consequently, precipitation is not required for a ground blizzard to occur, which is a key feature that helps to differentiate blizzards from ground blizzards.

-As with any severe form of weather, specific weather conditions are needed for a blizzard to occur.
+As with any severe weather, specific weather conditions are needed for a blizzard to occur.
 These weather conditions include:

 - Cold air to produce snow.
 For snow to maintain its form, colder temperatures must be present in the atmosphere and the ground.
 If the ground level is too warm, then the snow will melt before hitting the ground.